MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-73-Radio-Broadcast-Services/subpart-H-Rules-All-Broadcast-Stations/section-73.1660.md

 ##### § 73.1660 Acceptability of broadcast transmitters. #####

-Link to an amendment published at 88 FR 67116, Sept.
-29, 2023.

 (a)(1) An AM, FM, or TV transmitter shall be approved for compliance with the requirements of this part following the Supplier's Declaration of Conformity procedures described in subpart J of part 2 of this chapter.

 Note 1 to paragraph (a)(1):

-the verification procedure has been replaced by Supplier's Declaration of Conformity.
+The verification procedure has been replaced by Supplier's Declaration of Conformity.
 AM, FM, and TV transmitters previously authorized under subpart J of part 2 of this chapter may remain in use.
-See § 2.950(j) of this chapter.
+See § 2.950 of this chapter.

 (2) An LPFM transmitter shall be certified for compliance with the requirements of this part following the procedures described in part 2 of this chapter.